Accommodations Tax Advisory Committee

 City of Myrtle Beach – $320,000

-Provides third year local match funding for the 4th Avenue Outfall Project.
+Provides fourth year local match funding for the 4th Avenue Outfall Project.

 Total of $62,000 to assist with the cost of beach water quality testing and beach advisory postings.